strapi/strapi/docs/3.x.x/en/getting-started/quick-start.md

 When you create your API using the command line or the Content Type Builder plugin, it automatically creates the needed files to build your Content Types REST API.

-### List entries
+### List entries (GET)

 To retrieve the list of products, use the `GET /your-content-type` route.

 Generated APIs provide a handy way to filter and order queries.
 In that way, ordering products by price is as easy as `GET http://localhost:1337/product?_order=price:asc`.
-For more informations, read the [filters documentation]
+For more informations, read the [filters documentation](TODO)

 Here is an example using jQuery.